 Journey to Pascha

 Introduction (Ages 7-9)

 During Great Lent we prepare ourselves for the Great Feast of Pascha.
 In this unit we will be studying the events that we celebrate during Holy Week and Pascha.
-Included in this unit are projects, icons, music, books, activities, and crafts.
-There are also many suggestions of things you can do for others.
+Included in this unit are icons, activities, and both texts and explanations of services and prayers.

+Journey to Pascha